lucarv/connfac-lab/LAB 1/README.md

 2. Search for Storage Account and then click “Create”
 3. Select the subscription, Resource Group and Region
 4. Give it a unique name.
 A Storage Account is fully addressable from the public internet!!!
+5. Choose the asa consumer group we created on the Iot Hub.
-5. Leave everything else with default settings
+6. Leave everything else with default settings
-6. Press “Review + create“
+7. Press “Review + create“
-7. Verify the settings and press “Create“
+8. Verify the settings and press “Create“

 Go back to your Resource group and vselect the Storage account
 1. On the landing blade, Select Blobs